bryce-mcmath/traderu/README.md

 ### Prerequisites

 If you don't have Nodejs and npm installed, install them from [here.](https://nodejs.org/en/).
-You'll also want the Vue CLI tool, which you can install like this:
+You'll also want the Vue CLI tool, which you can install after you install Node like this:

 ```sh
 npm i -g @vue/cli